andandandand/Application-Image-Segmentation-with-Python/slides/chapter_1_40c35dedada5fea64f36b2ea85529d2d.md

 `@script`
-Here we have some PyTorch code that implements a 2D convolution on an image.
+Here we look at a sample convolution in PyTorch

-There are a few parameters that get adjusted here:

-Kernel Size – the size of the filter.
+`in_channels`: refers to the number of channels in the input image

-Kernel Type – the values of the actual filter.
-Some examples include identity, edge detection, and sharpen.

-Stride – the rate at which the kernel passes over the input image.
-A stride of 2 moves the kernel in 2 pixel increments.

-Padding – we can add layers of 0s to the outside of the image in order to make sure that the kernel properly passes over the edges of the image.

-Output Layers – how many different kernels are applied to the image.

-The output of the convolution process is called the “convolved feature” or “feature map.”
-Remember: it’s just a filtered version of our original image where we multiplied some pixels by some numbers.
+`out_channels`: refers to the number of channels in the output image of learned features, also the **number of different kernels** that are applied to the input channels, each kernel will have different trained weights

+`kernel_size`: square dimension of each convolution filter, $3 \times 3$ here

 ---